 - further qualifying shares will not be bought/sold between now and the individual’s death (as, again, any changes in the value will require an adjustment in the life insurance cover).

 Of the two approaches described, the offshore portfolio bond is clearly the more effective and flexible option, so is the option worth exploring for anyone who is looking for a solution to this issue.
-As always, a detailed look at the individual’s circumstances is recommended, along with specific tax advice, in order to verify that this solution is a good fit for that individual’s unique needs.
+As always, a detailed look at the individual’s circumstances is recommended, along with specific tax advice, in order to verify that this solution is a good fit for that individual’s unique needs and situation.